Large $N$ Partition Functions of the ABJM Theory: Sphere partition functions: an Airy tale

 Besides being compatible with the results of~\cite{Hatsuda:2016uqa}, additional evidence for our Airy conjecture comes from an exact relation satisfied by the free energy of mass-deformed ABJM theory on the squashed sphere $F(b,m_i) = -\log Z(b,m_i)$ for specific values of the parameters.
 Indeed, the authors of~\cite{Chester:2021gdw} (see also \cite{Minahan:2021pfv} for related work) used methods inspired by the Fermi gas approach to show that the free energy on the squashed sphere $S^3_b$ with $m_3 = \mathrm{i}\tfrac{b - b^{-1}}{2}$ must be related to the free energy on the round sphere $S^3$ with two mass deformations turned on as follows:

 with $m_\pm = m_2 \pm m_1$.
 Expanding both sides around the massless theory on the round sphere, this relation yields infinitely many constraints between mass and squashing derivatives at every order.
-Leveraging superconformal Ward identities, it was shown in~\cite{Chester:2021gdw} that the following equalities follow from~\eqref{eq:Shai-rel}:\footnote{Strictly speaking, the last two relations have been obtained with $\mathcal{N}=8$ supersymmetry, but we will nevertheless assume they hold in the $\mathcal{N}=6$ ABJM setting.}
+Leveraging superconformal Ward identities, it was shown in~\cite{Chester:2021gdw} that the following equalities follow from~\eqref{eq:Shai-rel}:\footnote{Strictly speaking, the last two relations have been obtained with $\mathcal{N}=8$ supersymmetry but we found that our proposal satisfies them even in the $\mathcal N=6$ ABJM setting with a generic $k$.
+Note that it is still possible for non-perturbative corrections to break the last two relations in the $\mathcal N=6$ ABJM setting.}

 where all derivatives are evaluated at $b=1$ and $m_\pm = 0$.
 The right-hand sides above can be computed using the result for the free energy of mass-deformed ABJM theory on the round sphere~\cite{Nosaka:2015iiw} summarized in~\eqref{eq:c-a-b-ABJM-m} and \eqref{eq:A-ABJM-m}.
 It is then straightforward to check that our proposal for the squashed sphere partition function indeed gives the correct result for the derivatives with respect to $b$, and thus satisfies all the relations~\eqref{eq:m-b-rel}.
-This confirmation also includes the proposed $b$-dependence of the function $\mathcal{A}$ given in~\eqref{eq:A-ABJM-b}.
+This confirmation also includes the proposed $b$-dependence of the function $\mathcal{A}(k,b)$ given in~\eqref{eq:A-ABJM-b}.
 We view this as non-trivial evidence supporting our Airy-type conjecture on the squashed sphere.